Curriculum Intent

 In the summer term of Year 8 we will be taking the students to complete fieldwork to further develop fieldwork skills and prepare them for the compulsory fieldwork at GCSE.

-In Year 10 GCSE Geographers visit Arnold to answer the question ‘To what extent is Arnold a clone town’.
-They conduct surveys of the service provision, questionnaires with the public and survey the local environment.
+In 2023, Year 10 GCSE Geographers visited Arnold to answer the question ‘To what extent is Arnold a clone town’.
+They conducted surveys of the service provision, questionnaires with the public and surveyed the local environment.

 On Monday 24th September, all three Year 11 Geography groups went to Burbage Brook to undertake a physical fieldwork study which is a key part of GCSE Geography.